precision-sustainable-ag/SemiF-DataReporting/README.md

 ### Output

-The script saves the list of blobs in text files.
+1. Text Files: The ExporterBlobMetrics class saves blob lists as text files.
 The text files are saved in the directory specified by `cfg.paths.data_dir` in the configuration file, with the nameing format `<blob_container_name>.txt`.

+2. CSV Report: The CalculatorBlobMetrics class generates a CSV file containing mismatch statistics, detailing any discrepancies found during analysis.
+The CSV files are saved in the directory specified by `cfg.paths.data_dir` in the configuration file, with the nameing format `mismatch_statistics_record.csv`.

+### `report_blob_metrics.py`

+1. ReporterBlobMetrics: Generates PDF reports from blob metrics stored in CSV files and saves the reports.

+### Usage

+1. Run the script with the configuration file as an argument:

+    ```bash
+    python main.py task=report_blob_metrics
+    ```

+### Output

+1. PDF Report: The ReporterBlobMetrics class generates a PDF report containing the blob metrics.
+The PDF file is saved in the directory specified by `cfg.paths.report` in the configuration file, with the naming format `semifield-developed-images_image_counts_and_averages_report.pdf`.